alevchuk/minibank/README.md

 ### iSCSI

-(Not needed for Base Station beacause it uses an external USB Card reader)
+(Not needed for Base Station because Base Station will use an external USB Card reader)

 iSCSI makes a storage device available over the network.
 This is useful to avoid cables, USB, and extra card readers.

 Notes are based on https://www.tecmint.com/setup-iscsi-target-and-initiator-on-debian-9/ - yet here we avoid using LVM

 You'll need to set things like $$PASSWORD1_HERE$$ with unique passwords.
-Generate random strings (of 30 alpha-nuberic characters) for each password.
+Generate random strings (of 30 alphanumeric characters) for each password.

 Part 1: Target